FlorianFrank/MemTestX/hardware/fpga_design/README.md

     The resulting **bitstream** is stored in the `export/` folder within the `memory_evaluator` project.
     This directory also contains **timing** and **methodology reports**.

-    A dedicated `checkpoints/` folder stores design checkpoints for:
+    A dedicated `checkpoints/` folder stores design checkpoints for post-synthesis as well as post-placement
-    - Post-synthesis
-    - Post-placement

 #### Generate Bitstream within Vivado GUI

-You can generate the bitstream directly within Vivado by following these steps:
+You can generate the bitstream directly within Vivado you can open the project located in `memry_evaluator` and simply run *Generate Block Design* followed by *Generate Bitstream*.

 ### Simulation

 Simulation files all start with `tb_<file_name>` and can be found under the simulation tab within the project.
-When selecting `tb_axi_full` as top module the whole FPGA design got simulated, as showin in the subsequent figure:
+When selecting `tb_axi_full` as top module the whole FPGA design is simulated, as shown in the figure below:

 <div style="text-align: center;">
   <img src="doc/figures/simulation.png" style="width: 100%;" alt="FPGA Block design">
 </div>

-It includes a simulation of the AXI bus, allowing testing of the custom AXI module, data transmission, and parameter parsing.
+This simulation includes the AXI bus, enabling testing of the custom AXI module, data transmission, and parameter parsing.

-You can simply run this simulation via
+You can simply run this simulation via:

 ```bash
 cd scripts
 ./run_simulation.sh
 ```

-The AXI bus communication is shown in Figure 1) Following this, several configuration parameters—such as the PUF type, address space, and initialization data—can be observed.
+The AXI bus communication is shown at *Step (1)*.
+Following this, several configuration parameters, such as the PUF type, address space, and initialization data, can be observed.
 Next, the operation of the memory controller is demonstrated:
-Step (2) shows the initialization of the memory cells with `0x00` for the address range 0–9.
+- *Step (2)* shows the initialization of the memory cells with `0x00` for the address range `[0–9]`.
-Afterward, row hammering is performed with a hammering width of three addresses and three iterations.
+- Afterward, rowhammering is performed with a hammering width of three addresses and three iterations.
 This results in hammering addresses `[0–2]` three times, skipping `[3–5]`, and hammering `[6–9]` three times.
-Finally, step (4) shows the readout of the affected cells in between.
+- Finally, *Step (4)* shows the readout of the affected cells in between.

 #### Generation of Simulation Samples

-To generate simulation samples, the PUF experiments can be configured within the experiment scheduler, which assigns the experiments to the ZCU102, as shown in the figure below.
-Each scheduled experimentand corresponding configuration parameters are displayed in the experiment scheduler and via the MPSoC’s UART interface.
-The configuration shown in the black box can be copied and inserted into the corresponding section of `tb_axi_full.v` to reproduce the currently scheduled experiment in simulation.
+To generate simulation samples, the PUF experiments can be configured within the experiment scheduler, which transmits the experiment configuration to the ZCU102, as shown in the figure below.
+Each scheduled experiment and corresponding configuration parameters are displayed in the experiment scheduler received via thethe MPSoC’s UART interface (See `software/ps_firmware`) for instructions on opening the debug view.).
+The configuration shown in the black console windows can be copied and inserted into the corresponding section of `tb_axi_full.v` to reproduce the currently scheduled experiment in simulation.

 <div style="text-align: center;">
   <img src="doc/figures/simulation_generation.png" style="width: 100%;" alt="FPGA Block design">